 The Jungle Jumpers struggled in the first two events of Qualifiers but shone in Block Pushing, leading the event with a score of 73,3 centimeters.
 The Jumpers catapulted into fifth place overall, and despite falling to ninth in Funnel Spinning, had what they needed to qualify for their first Marble League.

 Perhaps the Jungle Jumpers had the points they needed to qualify, but for most of the 2017 season, it did not seem like they had the training.
 Prior to their gold medal in Archery, the team’s highest placement in the first nine events of the season was tenth—a ranking they had only achieved twice.
-The only team that was as disappointing as the Jungle Jumpers was the Quicksilvers, and even then, they had finished in seventh.
+The only team that was as disappointing as the Jungle Jumpers was the Quicksilvers, and even then, they had finished as high as seventh.

 They were the last team to compete in Archery, but the Jungle Jumpers—again, to everyone’s surprise—excelled.
 Their training in precision and accuracy helped them to stay in the center of the targets, with Hop, Leap, and Skip earning 9,5 and Jump earning 10, cleanly knocking over the bullseye.

 Longtime fans of the Jungle Jumpers knew that they wouldn’t stop with just one medal—and they were right.
-The rest of the marblebase, however, were completely surprised to see Hop advance to the Underwater Race final and make the podium.
+The rest of the marblebase, however, was completely surprised to see Hop advance to the Underwater Race final and make the podium.

 “I wouldn’t root for them again,” a fan named Billy admitted after the closing ceremony.
 “But it was fun to see them come out of nowhere and get some recognition.
 Any fan would love to be in their roll-steps.”